gioele-perri/Asset_analysis_dtc_de/README.md

 1. **Google Cloud Settings**:
    - Create a service account and download the JSON credential file.
-   - Set your SSH connection.
+   - Set an SSH connection.
 Generate a key pair in your pc and store your public key in GCP

-2. **Deploy using Terraform**:
+   > **Attention**: In order to be able to deploy with terraform, the SSH private key terraform must be decrypted (blank password during generation).
+It is unsecure, so use it only for deploy.
+Then remove it and create new encrypted one.

+2. **Install Terraform on your pc**:
    - Use Terraform to deploy the infrastructure and related services.

-3. **After installing Terraform**:
+3. **After installing Terraform, Deploy!**:
     ```bash
     cd ./infrastructure/tf
     terraform init